anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 ## 4. Using the Graph from a Dapp

-A variety of tools are available to consume subgraphs from Applications based on React and Vue, as well as mobile clients like iOS, Android, and React Native, you might want to use a fully-featured package such as [Apollo](https://www.apollographql.com) or a leaner implementation such as [GraphQL-Request](https://github.com/prisma-labs/graphql-request).
+A variety of tools are available to consume Subgraphs from Applications based on React and Vue, as well as mobile clients like iOS, Android, and React Native, you might want to use a fully-featured package such as [Apollo](https://www.apollographql.com) or a leaner implementation such as [GraphQL-Request](https://github.com/prisma-labs/graphql-request).

 You can learn more about querying The Graph from a Dapp [on their site](https://thegraph.com/docs/en/developer/querying-from-your-app/).